planhat/docs/source/includes/_calls.md

 Property | Description
 --------- | -----------
-nr* | Phone number of the contact you called, this can be used to match against customer and enduser in Planhat, if the userId of the contact is not provided. userId* | Identify the user (contact) to whom you were talking by the userId in you'r own system (externaId) phUserId* | Identify the user (contact) to whom you were talking by the userId in in Planhat agentId* | The agent's (your team member's) user id in your on system, used to find a matching "agent" / team member phAgentId* | The agent's (your team member's) user id in Planhat, used to find a matching "agent" / team member start | When call started end | When the call ended waiting | In seconds, the waiting time before the "talk" started (waiting + talk_duration = end - start)
+nr* | Phone number of the contact you called, this can be used to match against customer and enduser in Planhat if the userId of the contact is not provided. userId* | Identify the user (contact) to whom you were talking by the userId in you'r own system (externaId) phUserId* | Identify the user (contact) to whom you were talking by the userId in in Planhat agentId* | The agent's (your team member's) user id in your on system, used to find a matching "agent" / team member phAgentId* | The agent's (your team member's) user id in Planhat, used to find a matching "agent" / team member companyId | The company Id in your own system.
+Can be used to identify the company if no contact is provided or can be found phCompanyId | The Planhat companyId.
+Can be used to identify the company if no contact is provided or can be found agentName | Name of the user who called, useful if the agent (user within your organization) is not a Planhat user start | When call started end | When the call ended waiting | In seconds, the waiting time before the "talk" started (waiting + talk_duration = end - start)